inf-pranjal-01/RAG_AGENT_PET_BOT/README.md

 <h2>About</h2>

 <p>
-PetBot is a small <b>AI personality companion</b> designed to represent me interactively.
+This PetBot is a small <b>AI personality companion</b> designed to represent me interactively.
 Instead of reading a static bio, visitors can <b>chat with an AI companion</b> that knows about my interests, skills, and personality.
 </p>